 Revenue from consumer product sales is recorded at the net sales price (transaction price), which includes an estimate of future returns based on historical return rates.
 There is judgment in utilizing historical trends for estimating future returns.
-The Company's refund liability for sales returns was \$0.2 million at December 31, 2023 and \$0.3 million at March 31, 2024, which is included in accrued liabilities and represents the expected value of the refund that will be due to its customers.
+The Company's refund liability for sales returns was \$0.2 million at December 31, 2023 and \$0.3 million at September 30, 2024, which is included in accrued expenses and other current liabilities on the Condensed Consolidated Balance Sheets and represents the expected value of the refund that will be due to its customers.

 The Company evaluated principal versus agent considerations to determine whether it is appropriate to record platform fees paid to Amazon as an expense or as a reduction of revenue.
-Platform fees are recorded as sales and distribution expenses and are not recorded as a reduction of revenue because it owns and controls all the goods before they are transferred to the customer.
+Platform fees are recorded as sales and distribution expenses and are not recorded as a reduction of revenue because the Company owns and controls all the goods before they are transferred to the customer.
 The Company can, at any time, direct Amazon, or similarly direct other third-party logistics providers ("Logistics Providers"), to return the Company's inventory to any location specified by the Company.
 It is the Company's responsibility to make customers whole following any returns made by customers directly to Logistic Providers and the Company retains the back-end inventory risk.
 Further, the Company is subject to credit risk (i.e., credit card charge backs), establishes prices of its products, can determine who fulfills the goods to the customer (Amazon or the Company) and can limit quantities or stop selling the goods at any time.
 Based on these considerations, the Company is the principal in this arrangement.

 Net Revenue by Category.
-The following table sets forth the Company's net revenue disaggregated by sales channel and geographic region based on the billing addresses of its customers:
+The following tables set forth the Company's net revenue disaggregated by sales channel and geographic region based on the billing addresses of its customers: